jonashoen/react-girocode/README.md

 }
 ```

 The input data gets validated by this package.
-So the IBAN, BIC and string input needs to be valid.
+So the IBAN, BIC and string inputs need to be valid.
 Some string parameters have a maximum lenght.